Chapter 41 BWV 144 Nimm, was dein ist, und gehe hin

 Cs 40, 64 and 153 include three plain chorales, Cs 65 and 154 two and the rest one.
 All ten cantatas end with a four-part chorale, perhaps the only thing that structurally unites them.

 Beginning with a chorus and incorporating two chorales, C 144 is the only cantata in this group with this particular structure apart from C 65, although that work, with an additional recitative and aria, was obviously longer.
 It seems indisputable that Bach either had taken a view that the cantata structure was a fluid and flexible medium capable of adaption in any ways that made it suitable for given texts or that he was still experimenting and searching for an ideal format.
-His eventual adoption of the chorale/fantasia configuration in the second cycle, although latterly largely discarded, would imply the latter.
+His eventual adoption of the chorale/fantasia configuration in the second cycle, although latterly largely discarded by him, would imply the latter.

 The text for this opening chorus is one of the shortest----take what is yours and depart.
 Whilst the biblical reference is not difficult to identify, it refers to the sense of grievance of the workers in the vineyard who felt it to be unfair that they were paid no more than those who had come later and done less work.
 They are firmly instructed by the vineyard owner to ′take what is given and go away′ (Matthew 20.14).
 Perhaps this is a reference to Christ′s comment to the effect that those who were last shall be first and vice versa.
 But the central theme of the cantata is one of being satisfied with your lot in life.
 As such, it is a somewhat morbid premise.
 Whilst it places faith in God′s judgements, it decrees that we should accept what we have and what we are; we should not be seeking anything better.